Skip to content

 • delivering different types of training for staff including updated SEND research or how to deliver evidence-based interventions such as Zones of Regulation, or the Emotional Literacy Support Assistant (ELSA) programme for primary and secondary schools;

-• staff support.
-This could include working with groups of adults to discuss issues arising in their work and find solutions;
+• staff support which may include working with groups of adults to discuss issues arising in their work and find solutions;

 • theme based solution-focussed sessions for SENCos.